jake-t-snyder/assignment/assignment.md

 necessary skills that will apply to my future project, such as collecting field data to parameterize models and analyze in R.

-### What do you want to learn about the most in this course:
+### What do I want to learn about the most in this course:

 I want to learn about 3D modeling the most, specifically laser scanning and 3D printing.
 I am also excited for the “Functions” module, which